Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 When you qualify for a no-closing-cost refinance, you still pay closing costs — only not in cash up front.
-The costs end up being rolled into your interest rate or loan amount and get paid over time.
+The costs end are rolled into your interest rate or loan amount and get paid over time.

 This type of refinance may make sense for borrowers who can’t afford paying upfront closing costs, intend to temporarily stay in their homes or anticipate refinancing again.